harvester/docs/versioned_docs/version-v1.3/vm/live-migration.md

 ## How Migration Works

-Each node has multiple CPU models labeled with different keys:
+Each node has multiple CPU models that are labeled with different keys.

-- Primary CPU Model: `host-model-cpu.node.kubevirt.io/{cpu-model}`
+- Primary CPU model: `host-model-cpu.node.kubevirt.io/{cpu-model}`
-- Supported CPU Models: `cpu-model.node.kubevirt.io/{cpu-model}`
+- Supported CPU models: `cpu-model.node.kubevirt.io/{cpu-model}`
-- Supported Migration CPU Models: `cpu-model-migration.node.kubevirt.io/{cpu-model}`
+- Supported CPU models for migration: `cpu-model-migration.node.kubevirt.io/{cpu-model}`

-When performing live migration, the process will check the value of `spec.domain.cpu.model` in VMI CR, which is derived from `spec.template.spec.domain.cpu.model` in VM CR.
-If this value is not set, it defaults to `host-model`.
+During live migration, the system checks the value of `spec.domain.cpu.model` in the VirtualMachineInstance (VMI) CR, which is derived from `spec.template.spec.domain.cpu.model` in the VirtualMachine (VM) CR.
+If the value of `spec.template.spec.domain.cpu.model` is not set, the system uses the default value `host-model`.

-- With `host-model`, the process will fetch the value of the primary CPU model and fill `spec.NodeSelectors` of the newly created POD with the label `cpu-model-migration.node.kubevirt.io/{cpu-model}`.
+When `host-model` is used, the process fetches the value of the primary CPU model and fills `spec.NodeSelectors` of the newly created pod with the label `cpu-model-migration.node.kubevirt.io/{cpu-model}`.

-- With a custom CPU model like `XYZ`, the process will fill `spec.NodeSelectors` of the newly created POD with the label `cpu-model.node.kubevirt.io/XYZ`.
+Besides, you can customize the CPU model in `spec.domain.cpu.model` instead of using default `host-model`.
+For example, if the CPU model is `XYZ`, the process fills `spec.NodeSelectors` of the newly created pod with the label `cpu-model.node.kubevirt.io/XYZ`.

-However, there is a limitation with `host-model`, please check [limitation section](#limitation) for more details.
+However, `host-model` only allows migration of the VM to a node with same CPU model.
+For more information, see [Limitations](#limitation).

 ## Starting a Migration